blurpy/8-bit-computer/hardware.md

   * 74LS273 register: for storing the 8-bit value to display.
   * 74LS08 AND gate: used for combining the clock signal with the control signal to decide when to store a value from the bus into the register, since the register lacks an enable pin.
 * LEDs
-  * 4x 7-segment LED: for showing a binary value in decimal.
+  * 4x 7-segment LEDs: for showing a binary value in decimal.
 * Control lines
   * OI: store an 8-bit value from the bus into the register, on the next clock tick.
   * O-: enable signed mode.
 This line is not in use in any of the current instructions.